TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/ms-pos.md

 At the bottom of the Tracking Sheet is the Summary Panel.

-From the Summary Panel, you can see the number and percentage of pupils Mastering, Achieving, or not Achieving a skill.
+From the Summary Panel you can see the number and percentage of pupils Mastering, Achieving, or not Achieving a skill.

-The calculations are based on how many pupils are meeting the Secured grade or higher.
+The calculations are based on how many pupils are attaining the Secured grade or higher.

 ## Analysis view